LBJ The Mastermind of JFK’s Assassination

 It was no coincidence that the following year — 1968, his last year in the Oval Office — became a year of murders and mayhem: It began with his decision on March 31 to not run for reelection, followed by the assassinations of Martin Luther King Jr. four days later and Robert F. Kennedy two months after that, then his immediate turnabout, albeit unsuccessful, decision to reenter the presidential race as a “White Knight” savior.
 It was as if he had voluntarily stepped aside — though temporarily — to remove himself from suspicion during those nefarious operations, and the on-going primaries that he clearly wanted to avoid, but leave himself an opening to return to the campaign just in time to run again for the presidency he had always thought was his destiny.

 Neither was it a coincidence that the December, 1968 murder of pacifist monk Thomas Merton, another man in his ascendency whom Johnson feared might eventually expose presidential treasons, was similarly done in his last months in office.
+Almost exactly one year before that, on December 17, 1967, the Australian Prime Minister Harold Holt had also “mysteriously disappeared,” an incident that, through an examination of much related circumstantial evidence, also points in Lyndon Johnson’s direction.

 In the aftermath of the disastrous 1968 Democratic Convention in Chicago, the sitting president, Lyndon Johnson, who had been dis-invited to his own convention — and whom was not even mentioned by the speakers there, had this to say:*